nnienaber2/conduct/user-agreement.md

 If you change from a monthly billing plan to a yearly billing plan, [Era of Health](terminology.md#eraofhealth) will bill you for a full year at the next monthly billing date.

 If you upgrade to a higher level of service, we will bill you for the upgraded plan immediately.
-You may change your level of service at any time by choosing a plan option or going into your Billing settings.
+You may change your level of [service](terminology.md#service)at any time by choosing a plan option or going into your Billing settings.
 If you choose to downgrade your [account](terminology.md#account), you may lose access to [content](terminology.md#content), features, or capacity of your [account](terminology.md#account).
 Please see our section on Cancellation for information on getting a copy of that [content](terminology.md#content).

 ### 3. Billing Schedule; No Refunds
 For monthly or yearly payment plans, the [Service](terminology.md#service) is billed in advance on a monthly or yearly basis respectively and is non-refundable.
-There will be no refunds or credits for partial months of service, downgrade refunds, or refunds for months unused with an open [account](terminology.md#account); however, the service will remain active for the length of the paid billing period.
+There will be no refunds or credits for partial months of service, downgrade refunds, or refunds for months unused with an open [account](terminology.md#account); however, the [service](terminology.md#service)will remain active for the length of the paid billing period.
 In order to treat everyone equally, no exceptions will be made.

 ### 4. Authorization